dojotek/auditcloud-webapp/README.md

 ## Support

-Dojotek AuditCloud is an MIT-licensed open source project.
+Dojotek™ AuditCloud is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please contact us by e-mail.

 ## Stay in touch